darraghmurphy1/CCM-Fitness/README.md

 ## Credits

-Code to help create the gallery came from WS3 Schools All images and video are owned by Cora Murphy except 4 pictures on homepage (CCM Fitness) Homepage pictures are from www.pexels.com
+-Code to help create the gallery came from WS3 Schools
+- All images and video are owned by Cora Murphy except 4 pictures on homepage (CCM Fitness)
+- Homepage pictures are from www.pexels.com
-HTML and CSS used from Code Institute modules
+- HTML and CSS used from Code Institute modules
-Thank you to my mentor Marcel for various corrections and guidance Social media icons are from Font Awesome
+- Thank you to my mentor Marcel for various corrections and guidance
+- Social media icons are from Font Awesome
-Wireframes were created in Balsamiq
+- Wireframes were created in Balsamiq
-Testing was done by Google Lighthouse
+- Testing was done by Google Lighthouse